nerdyscout/kicad-exports/README.md

-kicad-exports aims to auto generate several files (gerbers, schematic, board plots, ...) for [kicad](https://kicad-pcb.org/) projects.
-You could run it locally or on every `git push` with [Github Actions](https://github.com/actions/).
+Auto generate exports (schematics, gerbers, plots) for any KiCAD project.
+You could run it locally or on every `git push` with Github Actions.

 # usage of kicad-exports with Github Actions
-run kicad-exports as individual step, select config file from the list of [files](/config) or define your own file.
 ```yaml
 name: example